- Coron Travel Requirements & Guidelines | COVID-19 New Normal

 There are a lot of options when it comes to the place you’ll be staying in Coron.
 You can choose to stay in the town proper or near the island.
 Before that, you have to make sure you know the right type of accommodation for you and your group.
 Here are some of the types of accommodations in Coron:

-If you're vying for accommodation with beachfront access, staying at a beach resort is recommended.
+If you're vying for accommodation with beachfront access, staying at a beach resort is recommended, especially if you're on your honeymoon in the Philippines.
+Coron is home to some of the best beach resorts in the Philippines.
 Depending on the budget type, beach resorts usually offer breakfast and has other facilities such as indoor pools and spas.
 Some beach resorts even have their diving center, giving you easy access to the top diving sites on the island.

 If you're staying within Coron Town, there are numerous hotels in the area offering unique facilities depending on your budget.
-Luxury hotels often have an indoor pool and restaurant.
+Philippines luxury hotels in Coron often have an indoor pool and restaurant.

 Mid-range hotels usually have en-suite bathrooms in their rooms and their private indoor pool as well.
 A lot of budget hotels have their restaurant too and offer basic amenities such as wifi and TV.